morganpartee/codegpt/README.md

 from an admin console.

+## Be careful!
+But let's go.

+The fun stuff is in the `unsafe` command.

-Then find a file you hate (Back it up!
+Find a file you hate (Back it up!
 Don't do it live!) and give it a shot.

-`codegpt refactor .\helper.py "Break this up into smaller functions where you can.
+`codegpt unsafe edit .\helper.py "Break this up into smaller functions where you can.
 Add google style docstrings.
 Feel free to rewrite any code doesn't make sense."`

 You'll see something like: